 An appealing alternative is the process of affiliate marketing through your own website.
 I love affiliate marketing as a technique because you don’t have to deal with physical products at all.
 Instead, you’re basically connecting buyers to sellers and earning yourself a profit for doing so.

 This is also a great field if you are a book lover because there are many companies out there selling books that have affiliate programs.
-In fact, Amazon itself even has one, and you can make money promoting the various physical and digital books.
+In fact, Amazon even has an affiliate program called Amazon Associates, and you can make money promoting the various physical and digital books.
 The great thing about doing this is that you don’t actually have to go out and find the books, or deal with shipping and returns.

 Are you a book lover?
 A website gives you a great place to talk about books.
 This could include reviewing your favorite books or making Top 10 lists of the best books in a given genre or the best books published each year.
 Sci-Fi lovers like myself enjoy reading top 10 lists to choose which books to buy.